 The environmental impact of lightweight construction is also playing a key part in people’s decision-making process.
 Reducing the amount of concrete required can improve the carbon footprint of a new home.
 When you couple this with the ability to “super insulate” a lightweight home, the homeowner can easily reduce the amount of energy consumed for heating and cooling.
 And the drawbacks?

 Some might say things such as sound transfer and the lack of thermal mass may be an issue.
 We say these minor points have largely been negated with our construction techniques.
 Technological advances in both acoustic and thermal insulation help put paid to any fears of hearing what’s going on next door.
 Likewise, the thermal properties of our insulation and cladding products are such that a framed wall can now achieve two, three or even more times the performance of a brick wall.

-Manager of design, research and development at New Level Homes makes a strong case for lightweight construction
+Manager of design, research and development at Residential Building WA makes a strong case for lightweight construction

 10 May 2016